 Stipends are tax-free payments.
-Students who earn additional sums (eg from teaching and demonstrating) should be aware that their stipend will be included in the aggregated amounts earned when assessing for income tax liability.
+Students who earn additional sums (e.g. from teaching and demonstrating) should be aware that their stipend will be included in the aggregated amounts earned when assessing for income tax liability.
 If you have any queries about income tax during your registration please contact the Payroll Office at your primary institution, who will be able to provide advice.

 No additional payments will be made for students' National Insurance contributions.
 You may wish to pay contributions as 'non-employed persons'.
-You should seek advice first as there are some implications for doing this.
+You should seek advice first, though, as there are some implications for doing this.

 Payment of your stipend will be made monthly in advance - beginning after you have registered in September.
 The first payment will be made after your initial enrolment.
-Further information about this process will be sent out in August/September (before the start of the academic year).
-All payments will be made by bank transfer, providing we have received bank details from you.
+Further information about this process will be sent out in an email to new students each August/September (before the start of the academic year).
+All payments will be made by bank transfer, providing the relevant partner institution's Payroll team has received bank details from you.

+Stipend payments are made in advance.
+The payment dates differ depending on your primary institution:

-Stipend payments will be made on or around the 24th of each month (or the nearest working day to it) for the coming month eg a stipend paid on 24th October is your stipend for the period 1 - 30 November.
+- LSHTM-based students will receive their stipend on the last Friday of each month. - St George's based students will receive their stipend on or around the 27th of each month (or the nearest working day to it).

+For example, a stipend paid at the end of October is your stipend for the period 1-30 November.